PRX/prx_auth/README.md

 If all goes well, Rack::PrxAuth takes the decoded JWT and makes a TokenData object.
 Then it adds this object to the `env` with the key 'prx.auth'.

-If you are using Rack::PrxAuth in a Rails app, probably use [prx_auth-rails](https://github.com/PRX/prx_auth-rails) which will automatically install the middlware and add some helpful controller methods.
+If you are using Rack::PrxAuth in a Rails app, probably use [prx_auth-rails](https://github.com/PRX/prx_auth-rails) which will automatically install the middleware and add some helpful controller methods.

 ## Contributing